Kentucky Derby PicksKentucky Derby Picks

 By TVG Staff

 Every year, the Kentucky Derby offers one of the most exciting and lucrative betting opportunities in the world of horse racing.
 The much-anticipated event will take place today at Churchill Downs, with the largest field of the year in American racing.
-At a distance of 1 ¼ miles, every horse will face a new challenge, but the one who can endure and emerge victorious will claim a lion's share of the $3 million purse and etch their name in horse racing history.
+At a distance of 1 ¼ miles, every horse will face a new challenge, but the one who can endure and emerge victorious will claim a lion's share of the $5 million purse (up from the $3 million of previous years!) and etch their name in horse racing history.
 To help you maximize your betting potential, check out our expert Kentucky Derby picks and take advantage of this thrilling opportunity to win big.

 The huge field and the huge pools on the race mean there will be live longshots and huge payouts—if you’re capable of making great picks.
 To dive right in, you can make all of the most popular wagers on the Kentucky Derby: win, place, show, as well as exotics like exactas, trifectas, superfectas, and stakes-filled multi-race sequences.
 It is the horse betting event of the year!